Regreg War: Regreg war

-The aftermath
+Aftermath

 After the defeat of Bhre Wirabhumi, the eastern court was finally reunited with the western court.
-However, the ongoing conflicts all these years has kept Majapahit preoccupied and has loosened Majapahit grip on their overseas vassals.
-As one by one Majapahit overseas possessions outside of Java has liberated themselves and refuse to paid tribute to the central court, Majapahit could do nothing to assert their rules.
+However, the ongoing conflicts all these years have kept Majapahit preoccupied and has loosened Majapahit's grip on their overseas vassals.
+As one by one Majapahit's overseas possessions outside of Java have liberated themselves and refuse to pay tribute to the central court, Majapahit could do nothing to assert their rules.
 In 1405, West Borneo was held under Chinese influence.
 Followed by the rebellions in Palembang, Malayu, and Malacca that would grow into thriving ports independent from Majapahit.
-In northern coast of Borneo, the Brunei Kingdom has also liberated themselves from Javanese overlordship.
+On the northern coast of Borneo, the Brunei Kingdom has also liberated itself from Javanese overlordship.

-Moreover, Wikramawardhana also owed a huge debt of gold to the Chinese Ming court, a blood money as the compensation for the death of Chinese envoys.
-During the Regreg war, some Chinese envoys were sent by Chinese Admiral Zheng He to visit the eastern court, however they were caught in the middle of the battle.
+Moreover, Wikramawardhana also owed a huge debt of gold to the Chinese Ming court, blood money as compensation for the death of Chinese envoys.
+During the Regreg War, some Chinese envoys were sent by Chinese Admiral Zheng He to visit the eastern court, however, they were caught in the middle of the battle.
 Around 170 Chinese envoys were killed during this battle as collateral victims, which caused the uproar of the Chinese Ming Emperor.
-For this incident Wikramawardhana was fined 60,000 tahil of gold by Ming's court.
-Until 1408 Wikramawardaha could only paid 10,000 tahil.
-In the end, the emperor Yong Le pardoned the fine out of pity to the Javanese king.
+For this incident, Wikramawardhana was fined 60,000 tahil of gold by Ming's court.
+Until 1408 Wikramawardaha could only be paid 10,000 tahil.
+In the end, the emperor Yong Le pardoned the fine out of pity for the Javanese king.
 This event was recorded in the Yingya Shenglan by Ma Huan who was Zheng He's secretary.

-After the Regreg war, Wikramawardhana brought Bhre Daha, the daughter of Bhre Wirabhumi as a concubine.
-From that marriage born Suhita that would ascend to the throne as queen regnant in 1427 to succeed Wikramawardhana.
+After the Regreg War, Wikramawardhana brought Bhre Daha, the daughter of Bhre Wirabhumi as a concubine.
+From that marriage was born Suhita who would ascend to the throne as queen regnant in 1427 to succeed Wikramawardhana.
 During the reign of Suhita, the killer of Bhre Wirabhumi, Raden Gajah, was punished by death sentence in 1433.

-The Regreg war in Javanese literature
+In Javanese literature

 The Regreg war is remembered in the collective memory of Javanese tradition.
-After the advent of Islamic polities in Java, the theme of Regreg war appeared in Javanese literatures, such as in Serat Kanda, Serat Damarwulan, and Serat Blambangan.
+After the advent of Islamic polities in Java, the theme of Regreg war appeared in Javanese literature, such as in Serat Kanda, Serat Damarwulan, and Serat Blambangan.

 According to the tales in Serat Kanda, there was a war between Queen Kencanawungu, the ruler of Majapahit in the west against Menak Jingga the ruler of Blambangan in the east.
 Menak Jingga finally was killed by Damarwulan, a knight sent by Queen Kencanawungu.
-As the reward, Damarwulan would be wed to Queen Kencanawungu and become the king of Majapahit, stylized as Prabu Mertawijaya.
-From their union would born king Brawijaya the last king of Majapahit.
+As a reward, Damarwulan would be wed to Queen Kencanawungu and become the king of Majapahit, stylized as Prabu Mertawijaya.
+From their union would born King Brawijaya the last king of Majapahit.